hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

   and e2."postDate" is not null
 ;
 ```
 The sad ending to this story is that I was not able to discover the reason for the difference.
-When I tried to analyze the query plan on my computer, both version started to take similar time.
-I did not go as far as trying to run Postgres' analyze on the production database, as it might not end up well.
+When I tried to run Postgres' analyze on the version without the unnecessary join, it just kept running forever.

 The moral of this story is not that you should go crazy adding unnecessary joins to your queries, and hope that it will
 speed them up.